-Pixel and Tonic will be releasing Craft CMS 4 on May 4th of this year.
-For those looking to get a feel for the upgrade, Craft CMS 4 is already available in its beta form here.
-However, unless you’re a developer looking to test new features, we highly recommend against upgrading just yet.
-You’re likely to encounter a lot of issues, including plugins that aren’t compatible with Craft 4.
+Pixel and Tonic will be releasing Craft CMS 4 on May 4th of 2022.
+For those looking to get a feel for the upgrade, Craft CMS 4 is now in a stable format and we highly recommend upgrading if you're currently on Craft 3.
+Some plugins like SproutSEO are still not compatible with Craft 4m, but otherwise, your upgrade should go over relatively smooth if you're able to manage the backend upgrades with PHP, MySQL, and Composer 2.
 In this article, we will review Craft CMS 4’s exciting new features, how to upgrade to Craft CMS 4.

 Craft CMS 4 Performance